phanlancer/RafflePanda-contract/README.md

-# WBT-Lottery
+# WBT-Raffle
-This is a lottery which will be spawned by lottery maker.
+This is a raffle which will be spawned by WBT company.